petergrace1618/buying-history/README.md

 It was really a simple solution, melodrama notwithstanding.
 - I wrapped each individual album and lot in an `<item>` tag.
+- I moved `price` from an attribute of `<album>` to a child element of `<item>` thus removing the redundant subtotal attribute.
 - I dispensed with using attributes altogether and moved everything into its own element to make it easier to process with XSLT.
-- I moved `price` from an attribute of `<album>` to a child element of `<item>` thus ridding myself of the redundant subtotal attribute.
 - And finally, influenced by the terseness of Linux commands and willfully flaunting XML's inherent verbosity, I abbreviated the name of the root node.
-(Admittedly, a manifestation of my antinomian tendencies.)

-And the all new bh.xml was born.
+And my all-new [bh.xml][8] was reborn.

 ```xml
 <bh>